Our Vast Region

 “Being in a place where you can look out and far away in all four directions has a centring effect: you feel smaller, in a good way, and the thoughts you carry become more like prayers, and as the prayers flow out and away from you, a kind of holy silence replaces them, and you are able to listen to the wisdom of the Spirit.

-My journey has taught me that if you understand personal prayer to be about letting your thoughts be lifted up and away from you so that you are finally silent, you are on the right track.
-Jesus teaches that God will answer anyone who asks or seeks, but you cannot possibly hear the answer if your own voice is in the way.
-Best to pray away until there is nothing more for you to say, and then, when you can be silent, to trust that the wisdom of the Spirit is speaking, and let it be.
-Get up and go your way: you have been heard and answered—live it out and see what happens!
+My journey has taught me that if you understand personal prayer to be about letting your thoughts be lifted up and away from you so that you are finally silent, you are on the right track. (…) Best to pray away until there is nothing more for you to say, and then, when you can be silent, to trust that the wisdom of the Spirit is speaking, and let it be.
+Get up and go your way: you have been heard and answered—live it out and see what happens!”

 Sometimes it is enough to go to a place that is familiar and safe, be it a forest, a church, a chair, or a window, and open your heart to God, wordlessly.
 And God, who searches your heart, will hear the prayer of the Spirit within you.

-We extend a warm invitation for you to visit any of the Anglican Churches across our ADO region.
+We extend a warm invitation for you to visit any of the Anglican churches across our region.